Sarah Iles Johnston

-Education and career
+Education

-Johnston earned a B.S. in Journalism in 1979 and a B.A. in Classics in 1980 from the University of Kansas.
-She received an M.A. in Classics in 1983 and a Ph.D. in 1987 from Cornell University, where she also served as a teaching assistant.
+Johnston attended the University of Kansas where she received her B.S. in Journalism in 1979, followed shortly by her B.A. in Classics in 1980.
+She then attended Cornell University, where she also worked as a teaching assistant, to complete her M.A. in Classics in 1983 and her PhD in 1987, where she studied ancient Greek myths and religions.